Power-Components/livewire-powergrid/docs/README.md

 ## What is Livewire PowerGrid?

-[Livewire](https://laravel-livewire.com) PowerGrid is a component for  generating dynamic tables with your Laravel Models.
+[Livewire](https://laravel-livewire.com) PowerGrid is a component for  generating dynamic tables with your Laravel Models and Collections.

 ---